No Matter the Cost: Part 2

-“I like that he’s got a vulnerable side, it makes me feel needed,” mentioned Ella, but her nod of agreement sealing the pact.
+“I like that he’s got a vulnerable side, it makes me feel needed,” mentioned Ella, but her nod of agreement sealed the pact.

 “What about your dad?
-How is he doing?” asked Lynn mostly out of curiosity, but also because the current topic bordered on trying to determine her brother’s life.
+How is he doing?” asked Lynn mostly out of curiosity, and also because the current topic bordered on trying to determine her brother’s life.